 As a performer, Peñas has released four jazz albums with Grammy winners Esperanza Spalding, Gil Goldstein, and Paquito D’Rivera.
 His late recording includes legendary bassist Ron Carter, and it is not released yet.
 He regularly performs his originals in venues across the US, including BAM Next Wave Festival, Aaron Davis Hall (City College New York), Cabaret Theater at the Jazz Appreciation Month Series by the Pittsburgh Cultural Trust, the Mansion at Strathmore Performing Art Center, Kennedy Center, Atlas Performing Arts Center, the Decatur House (the National Center for White House History), Jazz at Lincoln Center at Dizzy’s Jazz Coca-Cola Club, Chicago’s Old Town, Barnes Foundation, Philadelphia Museum of Art, BAMcafé, BargeMusic, Burlington Jazz Festival, VT.
 In Cuba, he has performed at Teatro Martí and the International Jazz Plaza Festival.
-Additionally, he performs in clubs on the east coast, such as The Sidedoor, Blue Note, 55 Bar, Bar Next Door.
-His European presentations include; the Canaria i Más International Jazz Festival, Jazz á Juan Festival, Parisian Duc Des Lombard jazz club and the Concert Hall Jamboree in Barcelona.
+Additionally, he performs in jazz clubs, such as The Sidedoor, Blue Note, 55 Bar, Bar Next Door.
+His European presentations include; the Canaria i Más International Jazz Festival, Jazz á Juan Festival, Parisian Duc Des Lombard jazz club, and the Concert Hall Jamboree in Barcelona.

-Reflecting on his unique cultural prestige, Peñas has received the South Arts Organization, Jazz Road Grant in 2022, the Mid Atlantic for the Arts, USAI grant 2021 and the ASCAP Plus Award every year from 2012 through 2018.
+Reflecting on his unique cultural prestige, Peñas has received the South Arts Organization, Jazz Road Grant in 2022, the Mid Atlantic for the Arts, USAI grant 2021 and the ASCAP Plus Award from 2012 through 2022.
 An alumnus of both the Berklee College of Music and the New England Conservatory and ASCAP, Local 802, LARAS and NARAS, and Fractured Atlas member, Oscar currently teaches privately.